 Can women have it all?

-Only privileged and liberated Western women can seemingly have it all.
+Only privileged and liberated Western women seemingly have it all.
 The freedom to vote, work, choose their partners and when or whether to have children.
+Judge Ruth Bader Ginsburg was a staunch advocate for women’s rights.

 Yet there is so much unhappiness among women folk.
 Domestic violence and divorce are at a record high.
-In an attempt to have it all, women have come off poorer in some respects.
-Unlike men who are single focused at any time, women by necessity have to focus on child rearing and career.
-Women are good, sure, at multitasking, but even our amazing skill set has its limits.
-At the point of exhaustion, at the point of not doing either well.
+In an attempt to have it all, women have come off poorer in many respects.
+Unlike men who are single focused at any time, women by necessity have to focus on child rearing, home care and a career.
+Women are good at multitasking, but even our amazing skill-set has its limits.
+To the point of exhaustion, at the point of not doing any well.

-Life is indeed confusing, stressful and time poor for the modern woman.
+Life is indeed confusing, stressful and time-poor for the modern woman.
 Juggling work and family commitments leaves her exhausted and with little leisure time.
-This stress flows down to the marriage creating cracks that catapult couples into divorce and children into insecurity and unhappiness.
+This stress flows down to the marriage, creating cracks that catapult couples into divorce and children into insecurity and unhappiness.
+We have become a nation of single parent families.

-To compound this, men have not progressed overly since cave man days.
+To compound this, men have not progressed overly since cavemen days.
 In fact, they seem to have gone backwards.
-No longer the food hunter or even sole bread winner, they have relinquished their Tarzan existence to sit on couches flicking TV remotes and waiting for their dinner.
+No longer the food hunter or even sole bread winner, the men have relinquished their Tarzan existence to sit on couches flicking TV remotes and waiting for their dinner.

-Meanwhile, their partner runs around in dizzy circles doing it all, despite having worked an 8-hour day herself.
-Women’s liberation enrages some testosterone fueled men.
+Meanwhile, their partner runs around in dizzying circles doing it all, despite having worked an 8-hour day herself.
+Women’s liberation enrages some testosterone fuelled men.
 They become violent because of their need to dominate and control their women.
-Men behaving badly, having dangerous toddler tantrums cancels our hard gained liberation.
+Men behaving badly, indulging in having dangerous toddler tantrums cancels all our hard gained liberation.

 Asking a few highflyers

-Another Australian woman who is inspiring, apart from amazing Turia Pitt, is athlete, Tayla Harris.
+Another Australian woman who is inspiring, apart from amazing Turia Pitt, athlete, Tayla Harris.
 This young spitfire is up for the fight for equality for women in sport.
 Tayla is not focused on medals and trophies.
-Like Ash Barty, she is into respect for women which involves a lowering of the focus on a women’s appearance and gender in the sporting arena.
+Like Ash Barty, tennis pro and cricketer, she is into respect for women, which involves a lowering of the focus on a women’s appearance and gender in the sporting arena.

-A few years ago, sneery haters targeted Tayla, sniggering at a photo of her taken while she kicked off at a footy game.
-But she fought back in her proud, feisty female way and has come up trumps.
-Nowadays she is a boxer as well as an elite footy player.
+A few years ago, sneery haters, people who spend their life sneering at others, targeted Tayla, sniggering at a photo of her taken when she kicked off at a football game.
+But she fought back in her proud, feisty, female way and has come up trumps.
+Nowadays, she is a boxer as well as an elite footy player.
 Go, Tayla!

 Tayla, like Julie and most of us believe kindness matters.
-If there were more kindness in the world what a world it would be!
-No wars, no domestic violence against women, no stalkers or rapists, no hate speech.
+If there were more kindness in the world, “What wonderful world it would be,” as Sam Cooke wrote in his well-recorded song.
+Wars, no domestic violence against women, no stalkers or rapists, no hate speech.
 Ah!
 Dream on!
 International Women’s Day is a time for visualizing and trying to bring about a kinder, more equal world for all, not just women.

 photo source from Unsplash